|

 inevitable that not only would movies one day look like the computer games

 that inspired them, but that movie sequels would be made to computer games.
+I was

 The animation is detailed, but